straz/dna_search/readme.md

 ### SQS

-When files arrive in S3, they are minimally processed and a message is queued on SQS for processing.
+When files arrive in S3, they are minimally processed (file ingestion) and a message is queued on SQS for further (sequence search) processing.

 There is a separate SQS queue for each environment, with names `GinkgoSQS-prd`, `GinkgoSQS-dev`, etc.